JetBrains/Qodana/topics/custom-profiles.md

 name: "My custom profile" # Profile name

 baseProfile:
-  - empty # Reset the default IDE profile
+  - empty # Use the 'empty' profile as initial configuration of this profile

 include:
-  - ".qodana/profiles/other-profile.yaml" # Extend profile and employ its settings
+  - ".qodana/profiles/other-profile.yaml" # The included file becomes part of this profile

 groups: # List of configured groups
   - groupId: InspectionsToInclude